christian-vigh-phpclasses/PdfToText/examples/text-capture/README.md

 - *example.php* : the PHP script that takes as input *sample-report.pdf* and *sample-report.xml* to extract only the information you want
 - *sample-report.txt* : the output of a previous run of the PdfToText class against file *sample-report.pdf*, with the *PDFOPT\_DEBUG\_SHOW\_COORDINATES* option.
 It gives every block of text found in the input document, with its (x,y) coordinates and width/height.
 This information is really useful when you have to design a Capture definitions file because it requires such information.

-This example may not be the best, because in the current version (1.6.0), all the columns in file *sample-report.pdf* are interpreted as a single column.
+This example may not be the best for you, because in the current version (1.6.0), all the columns in file *sample-report.pdf* are interpreted as a single column.
 This issue will be fixed in a future release, probably 1.6.1